Skip to main.

 Regular admission applies except for youth ages 17 and under who are free Saturday and Sunday thanks to the generous sponsorship of Fort Ligonier Days, Inc.

-Visitor parking is not available at Fort Ligonier on this weekend.
+Visitor parking is not available at Fort Ligonier during Fort Ligonier Days weekend.
 Parking is available at designated festival lots with shuttle bus services provided.

 Click here for festival information.